-Well, in this blog post, I will discuss the 30+ types of content marketing that you can create in order to collect maximum leads and boost sales.
+Well, in this blog post, I will discuss the 30+ types of content marketing that you can create to collect maximum leads and boost sales.

 30+ Types of Content Marketing to Boost Your Traffic and Engagement

-Here are the types of content marketing that you must try if you are seeking to increase the traffic and engagement at your website.
+Here are the types of content marketing that you must try if you are seeking to increase the traffic and engagement of your website.

 [List here is not in any specific order.]

 You can create simple yet informational eBooks (PDFs) and provide them to your visitors in exchange for their emails.

 eBooks are, basically, well-designed and shortened version of a book which can be used to educate or to explain something to the readers.

 You can hire any professional to get your eBook designed or you can use MS Word or simply use the Google Slides to create an awesome looking eBook.

 Online digital courses are revolutionizing formal education in a great way.
 Creating and selling online courses on various topics you know can be very profitable.

 ✅ “In 2015, the net worth of the eLearning market was $165 Billion which is expected to exceed $240 Billion by 2023″, reports Global Market Insights.